Orgonon: Orgone Energy Observatory

 The main building is the Orgone Energy Observatory, and is where Reich did his research and had his office and library.
 It is a fieldstone structure, two stories high, with a flat roof.
 The International Style building was designed by New York City architect James B. Bell and completed in 1948.
 The roughly-centered entry leads into a hallway, with Reich's laboratory on the right and a suite of rooms on the left that included a kitchen, bathrooms, and playroom for Reich's son.
 The upper level, accessed by stairs at the back of the hall, included a bathroom, office, and living quarters.
 The walls are finished in knotty pine throughout, with plywood ceilings and vinyl flooring.

-Conference Center
+Conference center

 The conference center is an L-shaped wood-frame structure, built in 1945 and designated by Reich as the Students' Laboratory.
 It has been adapted for use by the museum to house its offices and meeting space.

 Cabins

-The property includes two cabins, which are seasonally available for rental.
-"Bunchberry", the smaller of the two, has two bedrooms, while "Tamarack" has three.
-Both have kitchens, and are in secluded settings somewhat apart from the main buildings.
-Tamarack was used by the Reichs as a residence, and the doctor stipulated that it should be made available to needy children.
+The property includes one cabin, which is seasonally available for rental.
+The cabin, named "Tamarack," has three bedrooms with a full kitchen, and is in a secluded setting somewhat apart from the main buildings.
+Tamarack was used by the immediate Reich Family as a residence, and the doctor stipulated that it should be made available to needy children.
 The trust managing the property donates use of this cabin for four weeks every summer to needy families.